Are you looking for a Church that:

 Oakbrook short-term mission teams and missionaries have ministered in Guatemala, Nicaragua, Costa Rica, Ecuador, the Dominican Republic, Haiti, Mexico, Wales, Poland, Russia, Togo, Benin, Zambia, Israel/Palestine, Pakistan, and India.
 These teams and missionaries have evangelized, taught a huge variety of classes, led children’s and youth ministries, worked with the homeless, gang members, and alcoholics, provided food for the hungry, assisted in medical missions, performed construction, and conducted peacemaking and reconciliation meetings.

-We has formed special relationships with two unique ministries: Asociación Equipando de los Santos Internacional (ASELSI) based in Chichicastenango, Guatemala and The Ministry of Jesus centered in Dapaong, Togo.
+The church has formed special relationships with two unique ministries: Asociación Equipando de los Santos Internacional (ASELSI) based in Chichicastenango, Guatemala and The Ministry of Jesus centered in Dapaong, Togo.

 In order to faithfully follow Jesus, Oakbrook Church believes his disciples must obey his teachings.
 One of Jesus’ most challenging teachings is: “Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you” (Luke 6:27-28).
 In other words, we are to live in way that transforms our enemies into friends.
 We are called to be reconcilers in our own relationships and mediators who bring about reconciliation in the broken relationships among others.
 Jesus described such people in this way: “Blessed are the peacemakers, for they will be called children of God” (Matthew 5:9).